egeyavuzcan/scout-edge/README.md

     *   Create a `.env` file in the directory where you will *run* the `scout-edge` command, or ensure the environment variables are set globally.
 The application will look for a `.env` file in the current working directory when executed.

 4.  **Run the CLI:**
-    *   *(Note: This assumes the installation script correctly sets up the entry point in `pyproject.toml`.
-We need to add this entry point.)*
     *   Assuming the entry point is configured (see **Adding CLI Entry Point** below):
         ```bash
         scout-edge --help